Non-Discrimination, Anti-Harassment, and Complaint Policy

 - Sex stereotyping, that is, viewing conduct or traits as inappropriate because they may not conform to other people's ideas about how somebody of a particular sex should act or look.
 (This includes stereotyping based on gender identity and expression, gender orientation, and/or transgender status);

-- Sexual displays or publications (including digital publications or content), such as displaying pictures, posters, calendars, or other materials that are sexually demeaning or pornographic; or
+- Sexual displays or publications (including digital publications or content), such as displaying pictures, posters, calendars, or other materials that are sexually demeaning or pornographic; and

-- Hostile actions against people because of their sex, sexual orientation, gender identity or transgender status.
+- Hostile acts or creating hostile environments directed at people because of their sex, sexual orientation, gender identity or transgender status.

 - Reporting, or expressing an intent to report, what the person believes in good faith to be harassment, or another violation of this policy;

-- Assisting another person in reporting a violation of this policy; or
+- Assisting another person in reporting a violation of this policy; and

 - Participating in any investigation under this policy.

-AIA encourages you to report all incidents of harassment, bullying or retaliation, no matter who the offender is.
-If you are being harassed, we encourage you to firmly and promptly tell the offender that the behavior is unwelcome.
-We also recognize that power and status differences between you and the offender may make a confrontation uncomfortable.
+AIA encourages individuals being harassed or discriminated against to firmly and promptly tell the offender that the behavior is unwelcome.
+AIA also recognizes power and status differences between an individual and the offender may make such a confrontation uncomfortable.
 Such direct communication is therefore not required before filing a complaint.
+Violations should be reported as soon as possible; in some cases, AIA may be limited in what actions it can take because of the length of time that has transpired since the violation.

-You may make a report under this policy, either orally or in writing, to Terrence Ona, Esq., AIA General Counsel at firstname.lastname@example.org or at 202-626-7375.
 A written complaint form is attached to this policy.
-If you are reporting harassment on behalf of someone else, you should use the complaint form and note that it is on another person’s behalf.
+Individuals reporting harassment on behalf of someone else, should use the same complaint form and note that it is on another person’s behalf.